 1. Take the Challenge!

-As a consumer, you can help to reduce your contribution to conflict-palm oil through making some simple lifestyle changes.
-But what kinds of changes and how can you implement them?
-Well, we have a plan.
+As a consumer, you can help to reduce your contribution to deforestation in Borneo and Sumatra through making some simple lifestyle changes.
+We share these tips and tricks with you in a world-first program called the 28-Day Palm Oil Challenge.

 Shut Down Surabaya Zoo:

-The Surabaya Zoo in East Java is beyond a nightmare for the animals it houses.
-A dead giraffe found with a beachball-sized wad of plastic food wrappers in its stomach and Sumatran tigers slowly starving to death in small concrete enclosures are among just some of the occurrences within this horrendous facility.
-There are persistent suspicions that members of staff at the zoo are connected with illegal wildlife trafficking, supplying the zoo with animals that have been smuggled from their rainforest habitats after the forest has been opened-up for logging and palm oil development.
-Approximately 15 - 25 animals die each month.
-Please sign the petition to place pressure on the zoo, government and authorities to shut down this prison.
+The Surabaya Zoo in East Java is a hellish nightmare for the animals it houses.
+From a dead giraffe who ingested a beachball-sized wad of plastic wrappers to Sumatran tigers slowly starving to death in concrete enclosures, an estimated 15 to 25 animals die each month at Surabaya.
+There are also persistent suspicions that members of staff at the zoo are connected with illegal wildlife trafficking, supplying the zoo with animals who have been smuggled from their rainforest habitats that are being deforested for logging and palm oil development.
+This prison needs to shut down.
 Click here.